 Nyctiphruretus acudens (Efremov, 1938) Late Permian ~253 mya, ~36 cm in length, was considered a parareptile and either a procolophonid or a pareiasaur by Säila (2010) who used a matrix from Tsuji (2006).

 Derived from a sister to Macroleter, Nyctiphruretus was basal to Owenetta.

-Overall smaller and distinct from Orobates, the skull of Nyctiphruretus had a shorter rostrum, no supratemporal or quadratojugal "horns" and thus a greatly reduced otic notic.
-It was flatter with a narrower skull roof and orbits open dorsally.
-One specimen (below) had a ventrally open lateral temporal fenestra on a greatly reduced postorbital area.
+Overall smaller and distinct from Macroleter, the skull of Nyctiphruretus had a shorter rostrum, no temporal "horns" and lost the otic notic.
+The skull was flatter with a narrower skull roof and orbits that opened more dorsally.
+One specimen (below) had a ventrally open lateral temporal embayment on a greatly reduced postorbital area.
 This further develops in the owenettids and lepidosauriforms.
 The other retained a long contact between the quadratojugal and jugal.
 The posterior internal nares (choanae) were not curved medially.
 The pterygoids contacted each other only anteriorly.
 A suborbital fenestra was present between the palatine and ectopterygoid.
 The teeth were smaller and uniform.